smarie/python-pytest-cases/docs/usage/advanced.md

 ## Test "suites": several steps on each case

 Sometimes you wish to execute a series of tests on the same dataset, and then to move to another one.
-This is feasible with `pytest_cases`.
+There are many ways to do this with `pytest` but some of them are not easy to blend with the notion of 'cases' in an intuitive manner. `pytest_cases` provides the following tools to help you:

 ### 0- The `@test_steps` decorator